alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 **Daveras:** Is still depressed at the loss of his friends.
 Is fatalistic enough that he will go along with whatever is proposed, but personally believes hunkering down is the best option.

 **Figaro:** Does not trust the party.
 Does not trust Ahmaz any more.
-Is trying to choose the best course of action, does not
+Is trying to choose the best course of action, does not favour any options yet.

+**Ilren:** *"The proper course of action in such situations is to hunker down an await rescue.
+We are holding against the raids for now, they do not present much thr
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODA5Mzg0MzIsLTk0OTU5MjAzNywtMT
-ExNzQzMDQwOSwxMDgyMjM5MzU5LDE1ODA3NDkzNjEsMTI1MTUw
-NDYxMCwtMjk5NTkwNjMyLC0xODUwNTMyNjA2LDU3MzAxOTIzMS
-wtMTE1NDY2MDI5NiwxODk5NjM4NDE1LC0xNDQyNTM1ODgxLDIw
-NjIzNjE3ODgsMTUyNjc1MTI4NiwxMzQ1NTMzMTQwLC0yOTA3Mj
-U0MzEsMzA2MDM0MTM1LC0xMzU0OTQ3MDA1LDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbLTEyMjYyNDQwNiwtOTQ5NTkyMDM3LC0xMT
+E3NDMwNDA5LDEwODIyMzkzNTksMTU4MDc0OTM2MSwxMjUxNTA0
+NjEwLC0yOTk1OTA2MzIsLTE4NTA1MzI2MDYsNTczMDE5MjMxLC
+0xMTU0NjYwMjk2LDE4OTk2Mzg0MTUsLTE0NDI1MzU4ODEsMjA2
+MjM2MTc4OCwxNTI2NzUxMjg2LDEzNDU1MzMxNDAsLTI5MDcyNT
+QzMSwzMDYwMzQxMzUsLTEzNTQ5NDcwMDUsNzMwOTk4MTE2XX0=

 -->